borisding/universsr/README.md

 // mount the middleware last
 app.use(errorHandler());

-// JSON format will be returned when `req.xhr` is available
+// JSON format will be returned when `req.xhr` is detected
 // or, `json` property with `true` value is passed as option app.use(errorHandler({ json: true }));
 ```